confluentinc/schema-registry/docs/deployment.rst

 * Default: 500
 * Importance: medium

-Kafka & ZooKeeper
+Kafka & |zk|
 -----------------

-Please refer to :ref:`schemaregistry_operations` for recommendations on operationalizing Kafka and ZooKeeper.
+Please refer to :ref:`schemaregistry_operations` for recommendations on operationalizing Kafka and |zk|.